Facebook, Google absorb U.S. lawmakers' jabs in rare Big Tech hearing

-Facebook Inc’s (FB.O) Mark Zuckerberg, Amazon.com Inc’s (AMZN.O) Jeff Bezos, Alphabet Inc (GOOGL.O)-owned Google’s Sundar Pichai and Apple Inc’s APPL.O Tim Cook - whose companies together represent about $5 trillion of market value - parried a range of accusations from lawmakers via videoconference before the House Judiciary Committee’s antitrust panel.
+Facebook Inc’s Mark Zuckerberg, Amazon.com Inc’s Jeff Bezos, Alphabet Inc-owned Google’s Sundar Pichai and Apple Inc’s Tim Cook - whose companies have a combined market value of about $5 trillion - parried a range of accusations from lawmakers via videoconference before the House Judiciary Committee’s antitrust panel.

+Though it was Bezos’ first congressional testimony, he appeared the least fazed by his grilling.
+Cook drew fewer barbed questions than Bezos, but handled them efficiently while Zuckerberg took the most damage, stumbling a few times when confronted with internal emails.

+Pichai took the most heat from conservatives and he looked the worse for it, as he repeatedly told lawmakers he would be happy to look in to various situations and get back to them.

 U.S. Representative David Cicilline, a Democrat and chair of the antitrust subcommittee, began by accusing Google of theft.